Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 <a name="obtaining-certificate"></a>
 ## Obtaining a certificate

-Before you configure TFS to use HTTPS with SSL, you must obtain and install a server certificate for the servers in your deployment.
+Before you configure Azure DevOps Server to use HTTPS with SSL, you must obtain and install a server certificate for the servers in your deployment.
 To obtain a server certificate, you must install and configure your own certification authority, or you must use a certification authority from an external organization that you trust (third-party certificates).

 For more information about how to install a certification authority, see the following topics on the Microsoft website: